-Grievance Procedure, African and African-American Studies
+Grievance Procedure, Department of African and African-American Studies

 To articulate the procedure for hearing grievances arising within the Department of African and African-American Studies